-For those looking to buy a home, the picture can be just as bleak, with the average first time buyer deposit at £28,030 in October 2014 – 111% of the average salary (including bonuses).
-According to The Money Charity it could take the average person up to 16 years to save for the deposit on their first home, if they were saving the average amount into an easy access saving account or ISA.
+For those looking to buy a home, the picture can be just as bleak, with the average first-time buyer deposit at £28,030 in October 2014 – 111% of the average salary (including bonuses).
+According to The Money Charity it could take the average person up to 16 years to save for the deposit on their first home, if they were saving the average amount into an easy access savings account or ISA.

 Michelle Highman, Chief Executive of The Money Charity, said:

 “These latest figures show how the country’s capital is becoming increasingly unaffordable for recent graduates and young professionals.
 And although UK house prices and rent rises are predicted to slow in 2015, they are still at a very challenging level for most people.
 While we welcome the news that wage growth has started to outstrip inflation, there is still a long way to go before we reach pre-2009 levels.
 Therefore people need to be extra cautious about how much they can afford and how they intend to meet the payments each month.
 A great way to do this is to create (and stick to!) a budget.

 Anyone worried about their rent payments or already in rent arrears should seek impartial advice as soon as possible, from Citizens Advice Bureau, StepChange or one of the other free debt advice charities who will be able to help you properly assess your options”